rikonaka/DoS-Tool-Linux/README.md

 -m <type>               type of router
                             feixun_fwr_604h .etc
 -h                      show this message
--R                      Use the random source IP address in dos attack (can not use in the guess password attack)
+-R                      use the random source IP address in dos attack (can not use in the guess password attack)
                             0    turn off the random source ip address which can protect you true IP in the local net 1    enable random source ip address (default)

---get-response-length   get the response length for test --set-watch-length      Indicate a length, if response's length not equal this, return --ip-repeat-time        If you use the -R, indicate the each random ip repeat send times(default 10240) --test-guess            Test the guess module --test-syn              Test the syn flood attack module --test-udp              Test the udp flood attack module
+--get-response-length   get the response length for test --set-watch-length      indicate a length, if response's length not equal this, return --ip-repeat-time        if you use the -R, indicate the each random ip repeat send times(default 10240) --test-guess            test the guess module --test-syn              test the syn flood attack module --test-udp              test the udp flood attack module
 ```